wetransform-os/ProMCDA/README.md

-# MCDTool
+# ProMCDA - Probabilistic Multi Criteria Decision Analysis
-A tool to estimate ranks of alternatives and their uncertainties based on the Multi Criteria Decision Analysis approach.
+A tool to estimate scores of alternatives and their uncertainties based on the Multi Criteria Decision Analysis approach.
+In MCDA context an *alternative* is one possible course of action available; an *indicator* is a paramater that describes the alternatives.

 The variability of the MCDA scores are caused by:
-- the uncertainty associated with the indicators
+- the uncertainty associated with the indicators;
-- the sensitivity of the algorithm to the different pairs of norm/agg functions
+- the sensitivity of the algorithm to the different pairs of norm/agg functions;
-- the randomness that can be associated to the weights (also as single source of randomness)
+- the randomness that can be associated to the weights.

-The tool can be used also as a simple MCDA ranking tool with no variability (see also below).
+The tool can be used also as a simple MCDA ranking tool with no sensitivity analysis (see below for instructions).

 ### Input information needed in the configuration file
-The following input information are contained in the `configuration.json` file:
+The following input information should be all contained in the `configuration.json` file:
-- input matrix, a table where rows represent the alternatives and the columns represent the indicators.
-Be sure that there is not an index column but that the column with the alternative names is set as index by:
+- ***path to the input matrix***, a table where rows represent the alternatives and columns represent the indicators.
+Be sure that the column containing the names of the alternatives is set as index column, e.g. by:
 ```bash
 input_matrix = input_matrix.set_index('Alternatives').
 ```
 Be also sure that there are no duplicates among the rows.
-If the values of one or more indicators are all the same, the indicators are dropped from the input matrix because they do not carry any information.
+If the values of one or more indicators are all the same, the indicators are dropped from the input matrix.
+Examples of input matrix:
-  - input matrix without uncertainties for the indicators (see an example here: `tests/resources/input_matrix_without_uncert.csv`)
+  - *input matrix without uncertainties* for the indicators (see an example here: `tests/resources/input_matrix_without_uncert.csv`)
-  - input matrix with uncertainties for the indicators (see an example here: `tests/resources/input_matrix_with_uncert.csv`) The input matrix with uncertainties has for each indicator a column with the mean values and a column with the standard deviation; if the marginal distribution relative to the indicator is 'exact', then the standard deviation column contains only 0.
+  - *input matrix with uncertainties* for the indicators (see an example here: `tests/resources/input_matrix_with_uncert.csv`)
+The input matrix with uncertainties has for each indicator a column with the mean values and a column with the standard deviation; if the marginal distribution relative to the indicator is 'exact', then the standard deviation column contains only 0.
-- list with names of marginal distributions for each indicator (see an example here: `tests/resources/tobefilled`); the available distributions are
+- ***list of marginal distributions*** for each indicator; the available distributions are:
   - exact, "exact",
   - uniform distribution, "uniform"
   - normal distribution, "norm
   - lognormal distribution, "lnorm"
   - Poisson distribution, "poisson"
-- list of polarities for each indicator, "+" or "-"
+- ***list of polarities*** for each indicator, "+" (the higher the value of the indicator the better for the evaluation) or "-" (the lower the value of the indicator the better)
-- number of Monte Carlo runs, "N" (default is 0, no variability is considered; N should be a sufficient big number, e.g. larger or equal than 1000)
+- ***number of Monte Carlo runs***, "N" (default is 0, then no variability is considered; N should be a sufficient big number, e.g. larger or equal than 1000)
-- the number of cores used for the parallelization, "numCores"
+- ***number of cores*** used for the parallelization, "numCores"
-- list of weights for each indicator
+- ***list of weights*** for the indicators
-    - should the weights be randomly sampled by mean of a Monte Carlo sampling? (*yes* or *no*)
+    - *should the weights be randomly sampled by mean of a Monte Carlo sampling?* (*yes* or *no*) - allowed only in the case no sensitivity analysis is performed -
     - if *no*, a list of weights should be given as input
     - if *yes*
-        - the number of samples should be given as input
+        - the number of samples should be given as input, "num_samples"
         - should the process be *iterative*?
             - *yes*, i.e. randomness is associated to one weight at time
             - *no*, i.e. randomness is associated to all the weights at the same time
     - the sum of the weights should always be equal to 1 or the values will be normalised
     - depending on the different options, the other information are disregard
-- output file (e.g. `path/output_file.csv`).
+- ***path to output file*** (e.g. `path/output_file.csv`).

-In case the variability of results is of no interest, then:
+*In case the sensitivity analysis is of no interest*, then:
 - the input matrix should be the one without uncertainties associated to the indicators
 - the marginal distribution associated to the indicators should all be of the kind "exact"
 - cores=1
 - N=1
+- scores ar always calculated for all the different pairs of normalization/aggregation functions (see also next paragraph)

 The configuration file can trigger a run with or without uncertainty on the indicators.
 This is implicitly set in the `marginal_distribution_for_each_indicator` parameter: if the marginal distributions are all *exact*, then the run is without uncertainty;